npryce/learn-you-a-kotlin/INSTRUCTIONS.part4.md

 Run the tests... they fail!
 We also have to update our in-memory simulation of persistence, the InMemorySignupBook.

-* pass stored.isSessionStarted() to the constructor and delete the conditional:

-    ~~~
-    if (stored.isSessionStarted()) {
-        loaded.sessionStarted();
-    }
-    ~~~

-Run the tests.
-They pass.
-COMMIT!

-And now we'll do the same with the set of `signups`:

-* Make it a val
-* Option-Enter to move to constructor
-* Fix the errors by returning a copy of the SignupSheet with the new signup set
-* In the InMemorySignupBook, all that code is now unnecessary because SignupSheet is immutable.
-Just return the value looked up in the map.
+* all the code to return a copy of the stored SignupSheet is now unnecessary because SignupSheet is immutable.
+* Delete it all, and return the value obtained from the map

 Run the tests.
 They pass.
 COMMIT!